ZhangJingru-Ruby/ZhangJingru-Ruby.github.io/_posts/2025-06-08-post-guidance.md

 ## 📝 Step 2: Add the Standard Front Matter

-At the top of your post file, paste this (and adjust it!):
+At the top of the post file, paste this (and adjust it!):

 ```yaml
 ---